Learn about the basics and potential considerations of adding DAFs to your giving plan

 “Many donors, as part of their overall business transition plan, opt to include a gift of a portion of their business to a DAF,” says Buckley.
 “This allows them to fulfill both their business transition and their charitable planning goals.”

-While many charities may be unable to take non-cash gifts given the level of complexity, DAFs serve an important role to help charities benefit from the wealth accumulated in these illiquid assets.
+While many charities may be unable or unwilling to take non-cash gifts given the level of complexity, DAFs serve an important role to help charities benefit from the wealth accumulated in these illiquid assets.

-Of course, there are some potential downsides to keep in mind when considering a donor-advised fund:
+Of course, there are some considerations to keep in mind when determining whether to open a donor-advised fund, including:

 Grant-making restrictions: DAF grants can be made only to certain eligible 501(c)3 organizations recognized as public charities by the IRS.
-In addition, when the DAF makes a grant, the DAF advisor cannot accept goods or services, such as tickets to a gala, or satisfy personal pledges.
+In addition, when the DAF makes a grant, the DAF advisor cannot accept goods or services, such as tickets to a gala.

 Your relationship team can help

 Given their flexibility, tax treatment, and relative ease of use, there are clear reasons why donor-advised funds are growing in popularity.
 But there are also grant-making restrictions and associated fees to understand.
-Before you develop a strategic plan for your family’s giving, we suggest you talk to your team of advisors at Wells Fargo Wealth & Investment Management, who can help you explore the most appropriate approach for your particular objectives.
+Before you develop a strategic plan for your family’s giving, we suggest you talk to your team of advisors, who can help you explore the most appropriate approach for your unique objectives.

 Wells Fargo Bank, N.A., offers a donor-advised fund (DAF) through National Philanthropic Trust, a tax-exempt qualified public charity.
 In this offering, National Philanthropic Trust is the charitable sponsor of the DAF and Wells Fargo manages the DAF investments.
 Contributions to any DAF are irrevocable and the charity retains exclusive legal control over the assets.